 This statement isn’t exactly breaking new ground: Every dog is different.
-Anyone who has owned more than one dog in his or her life understands that each dog has its personality, likes and dislikes, and tolerance for activities.
+Anyone who has had more than one dog in her life understands that each dog has its personality, likes and dislikes, and tolerance for activities.
 Even dogs within the same breed have their individual quirks.

 You’ll notice these differences in a variety of situations.
 But one of the first places such differences manifest themselves is when you’re walking the dog.
 Whereas one of your dogs may walk for 30 minutes in all kinds of weather and can’t wait for more, another dog may refuse to put a foot outside if the pavement is wet from the rain.
 And another one may be willing to walk for a long time in spring, autumn, and winter, but the dog cannot tolerate exercising in the heat of summer for more than a few minutes.